steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 4. Do the fathers jobs(Fjob) effect the students grades (G3)?

-License
+## License

 Distributed under the MIT License.
 See LICENSE for more information.

-Contact
+## Contact
-Your Name - Your Email
-Project Link: GitHub Repository
+If you would like to contact us you may use the Issues tab to get in touch.

-Acknowledgments
+## Acknowledgments

 Mention any resources, tutorials, or contributors that helped you build this project.
 Provide links to relevant documentation or tools.